hipi-io/HiPi-Sensor-kit-v4.0/README.md

  - update the English user manual for Raspberry Pi 4.

 2019-09-06:
  - fix the bugs of print function for python3
  - fix the bus of ds1302, Barometer,ds18b20.

 2016-10-09:
  - Add BMP280 both C and Python
      + Add BMP280 for the Newest kit.

 ----------------------------------------------
-<a id="about_sunfounder"></a>
+<a id="about_hipi"></a>
-### About SunFounder
+### About HiPi
-SunFounder is a technology company focused on Raspberry Pi and Arduino open source community development.
-Committed to the promotion of open source culture, we strives to bring the fun of electronics making to people all around the world and enable everyone to be a maker.
-Our products include learning kits, development boards, robots, sensor modules and development tools.
-In addition to high quality products, SunFounder also offers video tutorials to help you make your own project.
-If you have interest in open source or making something cool, welcome to join us!
+We created BuyaPi.ca/PiShop.us because we love empowering people to create and modify technology in ways that are important to them.
+We find such satisfaction in inventing, coding, and hacking, and want to share these activities with anyone who's interested.
+Our products support a large spectrum of opportunities, from a child's first robot interaction to professional development tools.

+As North America's largest Raspberry Pi distributor, we work with everyone from local schools to Fortune 500 companies.
+To ensure that our products are affordable and within the reach of as many people as possible, we run a lean operation.
+We sell online only to avoid costly retail locations and provide basic sales support.
+We're a small and dedicated team, working hard to bring you the items you need!

 ----------------------------------------------
 <a id="license"></a>
 ### License
+    Copyright © 2020  HiPi Industries Inc.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+HiPi Industries Inc. hereby disclaims all copyright interest in the software provided for use with the HiPi Project kit (educational parts kit for Raspberry Pi).

+Martin Boissonneault, 1 September 2020
+Martin Boissonneault, HiPi Project kit team

+Email: support@buyapi.ca, support@pishop.us

+Original copyright licence notice:

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied wa rranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

     {Repository Name} comes with ABSOLUTELY NO WARRANTY; for details run ./show w.
     This is free software, and you are welcome to redistribute it under certain conditions; run ./show c for details.

     SunFounder, Inc., hereby disclaims all copyright interest in the program '{Repository Name}' (which makes passes at compilers).

     Mike Huang, 21 August 2015
     Mike Huang, Chief Executive Officer

-Email: service@sunfounder.com, support@sunfounder.com

 ----------------------------------------------
 <a id="contact_us"></a>
 ### Contact us:
-website:
-    www.sunfounder.com
+Website:
+    www.buyapi.ca
+    www.pishop.us

 E-mail:
-    service@sunfounder.com, support@sunfounder.com
+    support@buyapi.ca, support@pishop.us